intraxia/wp-gistpen/README.txt

 == Description ==

 You use WordPress because you want control over your writing.
 Why give Gist or Codepen your code snippets?
-WP-Gistpen is a self-hosted replacement
+WP-Gistpen is a self-hosted replacement for your WordPress blog.

 == Installation ==